typesense/typesense-website/docs-site/content/guide/high-availability.md

 ### When using Typesense Cloud or a Load Balancer

-If you use Typesense Cloud, or if you choose to set up a server-side load-balancer for convenience, you can specify the single load-balanced endpoint, instead of specifying each of the individual ones in the client libraries.
+If you use Typesense Cloud (with load-balancing enabled on your cluster, which is enabled by default for all clusters provisioned after June 16, 2022), or if you choose to set up a server-side load-balancer for convenience, you can specify the single load-balanced endpoint, instead of specifying each of the individual ones in the client libraries.

 <Tabs :tabs="['JavaScript','PHP','Python','Ruby', 'Dart', 'Java', 'Swift', 'Shell']">
   <template v-slot:JavaScript>